jonbirge/logpager/utils/README.md

     This script will set up a cron job to run the `ufw_update.sh` script every 5 minutes, passing the path to the blacklist file as a command-line argument.
 The `ufw_update.sh` script will update the firewall rules to block the IPs listed in the blacklist file.

+## Bugs

+All of them.
+In particular, the nft-based scripts don't always manage to install the rules such that they have sufficient priority to override existing rules.

 ## Contributing

 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/your-username/logpager-utils).